How Alcohol Septal Ablation Is Performed?

 Further on the Procedure

 This procedure affects a partial ablation, or destruction, of the septum, which in turn decreases the size of the left ventricle and improves blood flow through the heart.
-Over time, the septum will remodel, reducing the obstruction thereby relieving the obstructive symptoms.
-This is a safe and effective treatment for symptomatic HCM, and can improve quality of life for patients with this condition.
+Over time, the septum will remodel, reducing the obstruction and thereby relieving the obstructive symptoms.
+This is a safe and effective treatment for symptomatic HCM and can improve the quality of life for patients with this condition.
 After the procedure, you will need to stay in the hospital for a few days so that your heart can be monitored.
 You may also need to take medication to prevent heart rhythm problems.

 Risks Associated With Alcohol Septal Ablation Procedure!